Updated October 30, 2019

 Service model comparison

-|Feature||Amazon Elastic MapReduce||Google Cloud Dataproc||Google Cloud Dataflow|
+|Feature||Amazon Elastic MapReduce||Google Dataproc||Google Dataflow|

 |Open source library||Apache Hadoop and Apache Spark||Apache Hadoop and Apache Spark||Apache Beam|

-|Unit of Deployment||Cluster||Cluster||Pipeline|
+|Unit of deployment||Cluster||Cluster||Pipeline|

-|Unit of Work||Step||Job||Job|
+|Unit of work||Step||Job||Job|

-|Programming Model||MapReduce, Apache Hive, Apache Pig, Apache Spark, Spark SQL, PySpark||MapReduce, Apache Hive, Apache Pig, Apache Spark, Spark SQL, PySpark||Apache Beam|
+|Programming model||MapReduce, Apache Hive, Pig, Flink, Spark, Spark SQL, PySpark||MapReduce, Apache Hive, Pig, Flink, Spark, Spark SQL, PySpark||Apache Beam|

-Cloud Dataproc and Amazon EMR
+Dataproc and Amazon EMR

-Cloud Dataproc and Amazon EMR have very similar service models.
+Dataproc and Amazon EMR have similar service models.
 Each is a scalable platform for filtering and aggregating data, and each is tightly integrated with Apache's big data tools and services, including Apache Hadoop, Apache Spark, Apache Hive, and Apache Pig.

-Cloud Dataflow uses the Apache Beam programming model to perform batch processing and stream processing.
-This model offers improved flexibility and expressiveness when compared to the Apache Spark model used by Amazon EMR and Cloud Dataproc, particularly for real-time data processing.
+Dataflow uses the Apache Beam programming model to perform batch processing and stream processing.
+This model offers improved flexibility and expressiveness when compared to the Apache Spark model used by Amazon EMR and Dataproc, particularly for real-time data processing.

-The Cloud Dataflow model, SDKs, and pipeline runners have been accepted into the Apache open source incubator as Apache Beam.
-This development means that Cloud Dataflow applications can also be executed in a Flink or Spark cluster, or in a local development environment.
+The Dataflow model, SDKs, and pipeline runners have been accepted into the Apache open source incubator as Apache Beam.
+This development means that Dataflow applications can also be executed in a Flink or Spark cluster, or in a local development environment.

 For a detailed comparison of the Apache Beam and Apache Spark programming models, see Dataflow/Beam & Spark: A Programming Model Comparison.